SXSW Film 2010

 Alamo Drafthouse -- Ritz

-Alamo Drafthouse at the Ritz, aka Alamo Ritz, is one of three Alamo theaters owned by Tim and Karrie League.
-The downtown theater is a renovation of the old Ritz Theater, built in 1929.
-The theater has two screens and shows a combination of first-run movies, arthouse films, and the interestingly obscure.
-The smaller theater seats about 90; the larger one, close to 200, depending on how the balcony is used.
+Alamo Drafthouse at the Ritz, aka Alamo Ritz, is a renovation of the old Ritz Theater in downtown Austin, built in 1929.
+The theater has two screens and shows a combination of first-run movies, arthouse films and the interestingly obscure.
+The Ritz often shows movies in 35mm and the larger theater is capable of screening in 70mm.

-Cons: The front row of the smaller theater is a challenging angle for watching movies, although honestly not as bad as it looks.
-Wireless is spotty at best.
-And frankly, we wish the theaters were larger, especially during film fests.
+Cons: We wish both theaters were larger, especially during film fests when all the visitors want to hang out at an Alamo.
+If you're seeing a film-fest movie in the smaller theater, get there especially early ... it often fills up quickly.
 When you sit down at an Alamo theater, don't try to put an empty seat between yourself and the people next to you -- the waitstaff will ask you to move so seats can be consolidated if (when) the theater fills up.

 Parking: No Alamo Ritz-specific parking; park on the street or find a downtown lot/garage.
-The Southwest Tower lot at 7th and San Jacinto (a block or so away) offers a $2 refund if you show your Alamo ticket stub on the way out, Sundays through Thursdays.
-The St. David's parking garage is also a good bet.
+St. David's parking garage is usually a good bet.
 If you're seeing a midnight movie and parking in a garage, make sure it will still be open after the movie ends.

 Bus routes: All downtown routes.

 On-site food and beverages: Alamo Ritz offers a full menu for lunch and dinner, including an extensive beer menu and full bar.
-They also have weekend brunch options.
-You also can get standard movie-theater fare like popcorn and candy.
+In addition, you can get standard movie-theater fare like popcorn and candy.
 (Please don't forget to tip if you order anything.)
+The coffee is exclusively French-press now (no drip).

 Wireless: The Ritz has wireless in the lobby but the theater walls are so thick that it doesn't penetrate there very well.
-Sixth Street tends to have bars rather than coffeehouses -- walk over to The Hideout or try Halcyon on Fourth Street.
+Sixth Street tends to have bars rather than coffeehouses -- walk to The Hideout on Congress, or try Halcyon on Fourth Street.

 Paramount Theatre

-The Paramount is located downtown.
-It's primarily a venue for live performances, but shows movies during film festivals, red-carpet premieres, and the theater's annual Summer Classic Movie Series.
-The theater seats nearly 1200 people (okay, 1199 to be precise).
+The Paramount is the grande dame of Austin theaters.
+The downtown theater is primarily a venue for live performances, but shows movies during film festivals, red-carpet premieres, and the theater's annual Summer Classic Movie Series.

 During film festivals and gala screenings, lines for the films form outside the theater and wrap in both directions down Congress.
 The lines often look deceptively long -- just because a line is stretched around the block and halfway down the next street doesn't mean you won't get in.

-Pros: The theater is so large that it's not difficult to gain admission to most film-festival movies here, even if you're not a badgeholder.
-This is the best venue for celebrity spotting and perhaps even a red carpet or two.
+Pros: It's usually easy to gain admission to most film-festival movies, even if you're not a badgeholder.
+This is the best venue for celebrity spotting and perhaps a red carpet or two.
+And let's face it, it's a beautiful theater.

 Cons: The seats are narrow and close together, and you may feel a little too friendly with your neighbors.
-You cannot shoot video in the Paramount at any time and depending on the event, you may not be allowed to take still photos either.
+The legroom in the balconies is terrible.
+You're not supposed to shoot video in the Paramount at any time -- the ushers keep an eye out for this -- and depending on the event, you may not be allowed to take still photos either.

 Best/worst seating: Avoid the box seats.
 The boxes also may partially block your view if you're sitting far left or right on the lower level.
 Some short people claim the best view is from the middle of the very last row of the orchestra/mezzanine level.
 Balcony seats have cramped legroom but offer good visibility if you're short.
 However, avoid the front row of the balcony; your view will be impeded by a big iron bar.

 Parking: No Paramount-specific parking.
-You can park in nearby garages or, on weekends and after 5:30 on weekdays, on the street in metered spots.
-Parking at St. David's garage (E. 7th) is reasonably priced if you want to avoid the hassle of finding a spot on the street, although their rates often increase during special events (like the music portion of SXSW).
+You can park in nearby garages or on the street in metered spots.
+Parking at St. David's garage (E. 7th) is often reasonably priced if you want to avoid the hassle of finding a spot on the street, although its rates often increase during special events (like most of SXSW, or some weekend nights).

-Distance: You can walk to Alamo Ritz or the Hideout, to Austin Convention Center, and many downtown hotels, bars and restaurants.
+Distance: You can walk to Alamo Ritz or the Hideout, to Austin Convention Center and many downtown hotels, bars and restaurants.
+Alamo on South Lamar is too far for a walk; grab a cab or find a ride.
+A cab stand is located on the southbound side of Congress and Sixth, a couple of blocks from the Paramount.

 On-site food and beverages: You can buy bottled water, soft drinks, and beer and wine.
 Food is limited to popcorn and candy.

-Nearby dining options: Jette likes Roaring Fork in the Stephen F. Austin hotel next door, which has weekday happy-hour food specials at the bar, and the Driskill's 1886 Cafe and Bakery, which has some reasonably priced items before 5 pm like soup and salad, and very filling breakfasts.
-Silhouette, across the street, has happy hour sushi.
-El Chile has turned back into El Chilito, so it's only open for breakfast and lunch.
-Sadly, most nearby fast-food places are closed at night (except Pita Pit and Jimmy John's) and even on Sundays.
+Nearby dining options: Roaring Fork in the Stephen F. Austin hotel next door offers weekday happy-hour food specials at the bar, and the Driskill's 1886 Cafe and Bakery has some reasonably priced items before 5 pm like soup and salad, and very filling breakfasts.
+Wholly Cow, next to the Hideout, has great burgers but can take a little time.

 If you're looking for a pre-movie cocktail, try the second floor of the Stephen F. Austin and sit out on the balcony, which is perfect for people-watching.